Neural Granger Causality: Models for Neural Granger Causality

+In a forecasting setting, it is common to jointly model the full nonlinear functions $g$ using neural networks.
+Neural networks have a long history in NAR forecasting, using both traditional architectures \cite{billings2013nonlinear}, \cite{chu1990neural}, \cite{billings1996determination} and more recent deep learning techniques \cite{yu2017long}, \cite{li2017graph}, \cite{tao2018hierarchical}.
+These approaches either utilize an MLP where the inputs are $x_{<t} = x_{(t-1):(t-K)}$, for some lag $K$, or a recurrent network, like an LSTM.

+There are two problems with applying the standard neural network NAR model in the context of inferring Granger causality.
+The first is that these models act as black boxes that are difficult to interpret.
+Due to sharing of hidden layers, it is difficult to specify sufficient conditions on the weights that simultaneously allows series $j$ to Granger cause series $i$ but not Granger cause series $i'$ for $i \neq i'$.
+Second, a joint network over all $x_{ti}$ for all $i$ assumes that each time series depends on the same past lags of the other series.
+However, in practice, each $x_{ti}$ may depend on different past lags of the other series.

+To tackle these challenges, we propose a structured neural network approach to modeling and estimation.
+First, instead of modeling $g$ jointly across all outputs $x_t$, as is standard in multivariate forecasting, we instead focus on each output \textit{component} with a separate model:

-where $g_i$ is a function that specifies how the past $K$ lags influence series $i$.
-In this context, Granger non-causality between two series $j$ and $i$ means that the function $g_{i}$ does not depend on $x_{<tj}$, the past lags of series $j$.
-More formally, \begin{definition} Time series $j$ is \emph{Granger non-causal} for time series $i$ if for all $(x_{<t1}, \ldots, x_{<tp})$ and all $x'_{<tj} \neq x_{<tj}$,
+Here, $g_i$ is a function that specifies how the past $K$ lags are mapped to series $i$.
+In this context, Granger non-causality between two series $j$ and $i$ means that the function $g_i$ does not depend on $x_{<tj}$, the past lags of series $j$.
+More formally,